Rayhane-mamah/Efficient-VDVAE/README.md

 cd build
 docker build -t efficient_vdvae_image .
 ```

+### Note:
+- If using JAX library on ampere architecture GPUs, it's possible to face a random GPU hanging problem when training on multiple GPUs
+([issue](https://github.com/google/jax/issues/8475)).
+In that case, we provide an
+[alternative docker image](https://github.com/Rayhane-mamah/Efficient-VDVAE/blob/main/build/ampere_Dockerfile) with an older version of JAX to bypass the issue until a solution is
+found.

 All code executions should be done within a docker container.
 To start the docker container, we provide a utility script:

 ```